SIT Study Abroad: IHP - Health and Community: Globalization, Culture and Care (Fall 2)

 All Reviews

 I learned so much from my abroad experience, I do not know where to begin.
 I learned a lot about public health, which is great because I suppose thats what I paid for.
-This was definitely a worthwhile experience. - Wellesley College View Entire Review
+This was definitely a worthwhile experience.
+A student - Wellesley College View Entire Review

 Saw the most amazing places and met incredible people of all walks of life.
-Definitely worthwhile, changed my perspective in many ways and helped me to make decisions about my academic focus. - Barnard College View Entire Review
+Definitely worthwhile, changed my perspective in many ways and helped me to make decisions about my academic focus.
+A student - Barnard College View Entire Review

 About